Replace Vs Restore Old Furniture

 Note, this doesn’t work if the item was painted.
 Saturating varnished wood with mineral spirits will provide an idea of the wood’s condition.
 If it looks good, clean it thoroughly and let it dry completely.
 Apply a new finish.
 Let dry.

 Whether you strip it or not, your item needs cleaning before you apply any new finish.
 Use the following tips to get it spotless and ready for a new look quickly.

 - Wash every nook and cranny using soap and water.
-You can use a mild dish soap mixed as you would to clean a sink full of dishes.
-Dip in a sponge, wring it and scrub the surface.
+You can use a mild dish soap mixed as you would clean a sink full of dishes.
+Dip in a sponge, wring it, and scrub the surface.